A 'ggplot2' geom to fit text inside a box

 A function that will be applied to the text before it is drawn.
 This is useful when using

-geom_fit_text()in context involving interpolated variables, such as with the 'gganimate' package.formatterwill be applied serially to each element in thelabelcolumn, so it does not need to be a vectorised function.- contrast
+geom_fit_text()in contexts involving interpolated variables, such as with the 'gganimate' package.formatterwill be applied serially to each element in thelabelcolumn, so it does not need to be a vectorised function.- contrast

 If